drdrmc/drdrmc.github.io/_posts/2020-11-13-Wireguard_Wrestling.md

 by Marc Barrowclift finally clarified WireGuard configuration  for me.
 Indeed I realised that for my setup, it was even simpler than his configuration.
-However, I do end up with a non-optimal forwarding loop as most of the IoT devices we are talking about can only ever send things not on the local network to the default router assigned to them by the DHCP, and even if you could add static routes or indeed fire up routing demons in some places (like the NAS), who could be bothered for such marginal bandwidth efficiency gains.
+However, I do end up with a non-optimal forwarding loop as most of the IoT devices we are talking about can only ever send things not on the local network to the default router assigned to them by the DHCP.
+Even if you could add static routes or indeed fire up routing demons in some places (like the NAS), who could be bothered for such marginal bandwidth efficiency gains.
 Anyway as I have a Unity Ubiquiti router (and switches and WiFi), which does actual, err, routing, I can easily deal the routing problem there.
 It'll do